-A list of GPs can be found in the yellow pages of the Jersey phone book.
+A list of GPs can be found in the Jersey Online Directory.

 Prescriptions in Jersey

-If you have not been in Jersey long enough to have a health card (six months) then you will have to pay the full cost of any prescription from your GP.
+If you have not been in Jersey long enough to have a health card (six months), you will have to pay the full cost of any prescription from your GP.

 If you have a Social Security health card, prescriptions are free.
-All you need to do is show your health card at any community pharmacy.
+Show your health card at any community pharmacy.
 Different rules apply to prescriptions from a hospital doctor, which must be collected from the hospital pharmacy and may involve a charge.

 Whilst the majority of GP prescription items are free, there are some exceptions.
 A list of items that are free on prescription can be obtained from the Social Security Department or by downloading the latest prescribed list.

 You need a health card to get a subsidy when you visit your GP and to get subsidised free prescriptions.

 If you have lived in Jersey for six months or more, and you have paid any Social Security contributions that are due, then you are entitled to a Social Security health card.

 Children do not need their own health card.
 If you have a baby, then you should take their birth certificate to the Social Security Department to get a Social Security number.
 You will be given a Doctor's Registration form.
 You will need this if you take your child to the GP or pick up a prescription on their behalf.

 You must have your own health card.
 You cannot use someone else's health card.